Technical Environment

-Frontend: The B2B SaaS application’s frontend is built using React with TypeScript for type safety and leverages Material UI (MUI) for a consistent and modern user interface.
+Frontend: The B2B SaaS application's frontend is built using React with TypeScript for type safety and leverages Material UI Joy (MUI) for a consistent and modern user interface.

 Backend: The backend utilizes Next.js, a framework for building server-side rendered React applications.

-Database: The database is PostgreSQL, by default hosted on Firebase.
+Database: The database is PostgreSQL, by default hosted on Supabase.
 PostgreSQL provides the flexibility to migrate to other hosting providers in the future.
 If a document style database is needed for any given function or object we counsel the use of the JSON column format in PostgreSQL.

 Testing: Testing employs Jest for unit and integration tests, primarily conducted manually.
-Firebase Test Lab is used for automated testing across various devices.

 Source Control: GitHub is the chosen platform for source code management.